otalu/Toolbox-Flask/README.md

 The code takes a list of lists that serves as the database to the website user information.

-The profiles can be accessed both through the index page and through the URL.
+The user profiles can be accessed both through the index page and through the URL.
 Each user's profile page is indexed as /profile/user_number.